Lousip/Project-python-course/README.md

 pip install qpcr
 ```

-This code will take qPCR CTs stored in .xls files and normalized them to get the ddCT values (normalized fold change).
+This code will take qPCR CTs stored in .xls files and normalized them to get the ddCT values (normalized fold change) and store it in a new .csv file

 CTs values are obtain from the qPCR machine directly.
 It's the number of cycle the PCR reaction did to obtain a fluorescence superior to the background level.